 Marilyn Monroe’s Home

 The area was a prime location for celebs back in the day.
 It boasts an amazing garden with lush trees, evergreens, and wildflowers and is located in the same area where Johnny Hyde discovered Norma Jean playing by the pool at the nearby historic Racquet Club.
 Walking up the intricately-designed steps past the lush gardens and shrubs that stand guard along the pathway to the house, it’s easy to see why miss Monroe would have wanted to call this enchanting piece of Palm Springs real estate home.

 Mountain Center Estate

-Located in the Palm Desert, Patricia Gucci’s Mountain Center Estate was a home to Patricia Gucci (granddaughter of Guccio Gucci).
-It is an expansive 11,000 square-foot 10-bedroom compound with a tennis court, spa, a movie theater, and guesthouses.
-The estate spans 23 acres.
+Located in the Palm Desert, Patricia Gucci’s Mountain Center Estate was home to Patricia Gucci (granddaughter of Guccio Gucci).
+It is an expansive 11,000 square-foot compound with 10-bedroom, 10-bathroom.
+Features include a tennis court, hiking trails, a spa, a swimming pool, a movie theater, a large kennel, and guesthouses.

 Piazza De Liberace

 As the name implies, this home was blessed by the presence of master entertainer, Władziu Valentino Liberace.
-He lived in this home from 1968 to 1972.
-Details include a grand piano-shaped mailbox, painted cherubs on the ceiling of the home’s interior, Roman statues of lions sitting in front of men, and musical notes on the garden fencing.
+Built in 1952, Liberace lived in this 4-bedroom home from 1968 to 1972.
+Note-worthy features include a grand piano-shaped mailbox, painted cherubs on the ceiling of the home’s interior, Roman statues of lions sitting in front of men, a swimming pool, and musical notes on the garden fencing.

 Ann Miller’s Home